Hearst Castle: Design

 Hearst first approached Morgan with ideas for a new project in April 1919, shortly after the death of his mother had brought him into his inheritance.
 His original idea was to build a bungalow, according to Walter Steilberg, one of Morgan's draftsmen who recalled Hearst's words from the initial meeting: "I would like to build something up on the hill at San Simeon.
 I get tired of going up there and camping in tents.
 I'm getting a little too old for that.
 I'd like to get something that would be a little more comfortable".

 Within a month, Hearst's original ideas for a modest dwelling had greatly expanded.
 Discussion on the style began with consideration of "Jappo-Swisso" themes.
 Then the Spanish Colonial Revival style was favored.
 Morgan had used this style when she worked on Hearst's Los Angeles Herald Examiner headquarters in 1915.
 Hearst appreciated the Spanish Revival but was dissatisfied with the crudeness of the colonial structures in California.
 Mexican colonial architecture had more sophistication, but he objected to its abundance of ornamentation.
 Thomas Aidala, in his 1984 study of the castle, notes the Churrigueresque influence on the design of the main block, "flat and unembellished exterior surfaces; decorative urges are particularized and isolated, focused mainly on doorways, windows (and) towers".
-The Panama-California Exposition of 1915 in San Diego held the closest approximations in California to the approach Hearst desired.
+The 1915 Panama–California Exposition in San Diego held the closest approximations in California to the approach Hearst desired.
 But his European tours, and specifically the inspiration of the Iberian Peninsula, led him to Renaissance and Baroque examples in southern Spain that more exactly suited his tastes.
 He particularly admired a church in Ronda, Spain and asked Morgan to model the Casa Grande towers after it.
 In a letter to Morgan dated December 31, 1919, Hearst wrote, "The San Diego Exposition is the best source of Spanish in California.
 The alternative is to build in the Renaissance style of southern Spain.
 We picked out the towers of the church at Ronda... a Renaissance decoration, particularly that of the very southern part of Spain, could harmonize well with them.
 I would very much like to have your views on... what style of architecture we should select."
 This blend of Southern Spanish Renaissance, Revival and Mediterranean examples became San Simeon's defining style; "something a little different than other people are doing out in California".
-The architectural writers Arrol Gellner and Douglas Keister describe Casa Grande as "a palatial fusion of Classicism and Mediterranean architecture... [that] transcended the Mission Revival era and instead belonged to the more archaeological Period Revival styles that gained favor after the Panama-California Exposition of 1915".
+The architectural writers Arrol Gellner and Douglas Keister describe Casa Grande as "a palatial fusion of Classicism and Mediterranean architecture... [that] transcended the Mission Revival era and instead belonged to the more archaeological Period Revival styles that gained favor after the Panama–California Exposition of 1915".